 KM expert, Stan Garfield lays out the essential elements of ensuring the success of your knowledge management program, including how to lay the foundation, the secrets to obtaining early and ongoing leadership commitment, tips for communication strategies that actually do influence and engage your audience, how to assess and leverage technology appropriately, and powerful methods of nurturing a knowledge-sharing culture.

-Are you planning to purchase a new ILS, KM, or Collections Management System, or upgrade your existing Lucidea solution?
-Let us help you refresh your plans right away with some exciting benefits!
+As one year ends and another begins, you just might be considering whether it’s time to purchase a new ILS, KM, or Collections Management system, or upgrade your existing Lucidea solution.
+Let us smooth the way into your new strategy for 2022 with exciting benefits!

-Lucidea continues on our successful path with even more new clients and many exciting and client-driven product enhancements, including alerting, image annotation, context-specific social media linking, and powerful additions to our request management solution, as well as new offerings such as PrestoWorks.
-To share our success and renewed optimism for 2021 with existing and prospective clients, we’ve created a special RENEW & REBUILD promotion!
+Lucidea continues on our successful path with more new clients, many product enhancements and upgrades, and exciting new offerings such as PrestoWorks.
+To share our success and our optimism for the upcoming year with existing and prospective clients, we’ve created a special NEW YEAR, NEW SYSTEM, NEW STRATEGY promotion!

 Take advantage of valuable benefits, which may include: